Hello and welcome to the second Bitcoin mining tutorial, where I am going to cover how to set up a Bitcoin mining computer.

-For most people, mining with CPU is not going to work, as most CPUs are very slow when it comes to mining, plus they are not scalable- motherboards are allowing you to attach as many as 20+ GPUs, while motherboards supporting more than one CPU are a rarity.
+For most people, mining with a CPU is not going to work, as most CPUs are very slow when it comes to mining, plus they are not scalable- motherboards are allowing you to attach as many as 20+ GPUs, while motherboards that support more than one CPU are a rarity.

 Why Does Bitcoin Mining Use GPU

 We already mentioned one very good reason- and that’s scalability.

 Being able to attach multiple GPUs is a strong factor for any semi-serious mining operation.

 But there’s more- even an average GPU is 10x better at mining than an average CPU.

 The CPU and GPU have different purposes and architectures.